OpenEvalProject/evals/manuscripts/elife-84382/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01y2jtd41 Department of Human Oncology, University of Wisconsin School of Medicine and Public Health Madison United States
+1. Department of Human Oncology, University of Wisconsin School of Medicine and Public Health Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))
-2. https://ror.org/04ehecz88 Department of Pediatrics, Children's Hospital of Pittsburgh, University of Pittsburgh Medical Center Pittsburgh United States
+2. Department of Pediatrics, Children's Hospital of Pittsburgh, University of Pittsburgh Medical Center Pittsburgh United States ([ROR:04ehecz88](https://ror.org/04ehecz88))
-3. https://ror.org/01y2jtd41 Department of Chemistry, University of Wisconsin-Madison Madison United States
+3. Department of Chemistry, University of Wisconsin-Madison Madison United States ([ROR:01y2jtd41](https://ror.org/01y2jtd41))

 † Corresponding author

 ## Abstract

-Mutations in the ubiquitin (Ub) chaperone Ubiquilin 2 (UBQLN2 ) cause X-linked forms of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) through unknown mechanisms.
-Here, we show that aggregation-prone, ALS-associated mutants of UBQLN2 (UBQLN2 ALS ) trigger heat stress-dependent neurodegeneration in Drosophila .
+Mutations in the ubiquitin (Ub) chaperone Ubiquilin 2 (UBQLN2) cause X-linked forms of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) through unknown mechanisms.
+Here, we show that aggregation-prone, ALS-associated mutants of UBQLN2 (UBQLN2ALS) trigger heat stress-dependent neurodegeneration in Drosophila.
 A genetic modifier screen implicated endolysosomal and axon guidance genes, including the netrin receptor, Unc-5, as key modulators of UBQLN2 toxicity.
-Reduced gene dosage of Unc-5 or its coreceptor Dcc/frazzled diminished neurodegenerative phenotypes, including motor dysfunction, neuromuscular junction defects, and shortened lifespan, in flies expressing UBQLN2 ALS alleles.
-Induced pluripotent stem cells (iPSCs) harboring UBQLN2 ALS knockin mutations exhibited lysosomal defects while inducible motor neurons (iMNs) expressing UBQLN2 ALS alleles exhibited cytosolic UBQLN2 inclusions, reduced neurite complexity, and growth cone defects that were partially reversed by silencing of UNC5B and DCC .
+Reduced gene dosage of Unc-5 or its coreceptor Dcc/frazzled diminished neurodegenerative phenotypes, including motor dysfunction, neuromuscular junction defects, and shortened lifespan, in flies expressing UBQLN2ALS alleles.
+Induced pluripotent stem cells (iPSCs) harboring UBQLN2ALS knockin mutations exhibited lysosomal defects while inducible motor neurons (iMNs) expressing UBQLN2ALS alleles exhibited cytosolic UBQLN2 inclusions, reduced neurite complexity, and growth cone defects that were partially reversed by silencing of UNC5B and DCC.
 The combined findings suggest that altered growth cone dynamics are a conserved pathomechanism in UBQLN2-associated ALS/FTD.

 ## Introduction

-## Ubiquilins and proteostasis
+### Ubiquilins and proteostasis

 Defective protein folding and proteostatic stress are common pathogenic mechanisms linking genetically and anatomically diverse neurodegenerative diseases (Ling et al., 2013).
 The steady state levels—and ultimately neurotoxicity—of aggregation-prone proteins are determined through a balance of protein production and protein clearance (Prahlad and Morimoto, 2009).
 The convergence of aging-dependent declines in protein degradation and nuclear import with environmental stresses may push this equation toward irreversible protein aggregation that sets the stage for neurodegenerative processes (Morimoto, 2008).
 Thus, enhancing protein degradation capacity—or reducing the aggregation potential of aggregation-prone proteins—represents a promising therapeutic avenue for amyotrophic lateral sclerosis (ALS) and other neurodegenerative proteinopathies.